Inferring the mass of the circumgalactic medium using X-ray resonant scattering: Summary

 We use a sample of galaxies with stellar masses in the range $10^{10-11}M_\odot$ from the TNG50 cosmological simulation suite, supplemented by radiative transfer modeling, to evaluate the accuracy of this method for realistic galaxies that include gas motions, satellites, asymmetries, etc., and to devise selection criteria to pick a galaxy sample for which this method would have interesting accuracy.

 We find that for a radial shell $R_{500c}<r<R_{200c}$, where the \ovii{\em r}\/ resonant scattering emission is much higher than the intrinsic thermal emission, we can deduce the true number of \ovii\ ions from the ratio of the \ovii{\em r}\/ fluxes in the $R_{500c}-R_{200c}$ annulus and the central $r<0.2R_{500c}$ region with interesting accuracy --- with a systematic bias of only 10\% and an rms scatter of 0.2 dex (Fig.\ \ref{fig:predicted_vs_sim}) across the full mass range.
-This accuracy is achieved for a clean galaxy sample that comprises 50\% of the total galaxy set, excluding the galaxies strongly contaminated by satellites and extreme asymmetries by applying the selection based purely on X-ray observables.
+This accuracy is achieved for a clean galaxy sample that comprises 50\% of the total galaxy set, excluding the galaxies strongly contaminated by satellites, exhibiting extreme asymmetries or high-velocity gas outflows in the core, by applying the selection based purely on X-ray observables.
 The factor 0.9 bias should be caused by the presence of high gas velocities in the CGM outskirts, which makes a fraction of the outer \ovii\ ions invisible to this measurement because of the Doppler mismatch of the \ovii{\em r}\/ wavelengths.

 The \ovii\ mass can be used to deduce the total oxygen and CGM baryonic mass using the correlations between these quantities predicted by the simulations.
 These correlations are especially tight for the clean galaxy sample, with a relatively small scatter of $\sim0.15$ dex.